The Story of Adam Revo

 courtesy: CarBrochureAddict

 However having witnessed and experienced the Revo myself, I personally believe the car was designed in a hurry too.
 The design could have been a lot better than what it was.
-Secondly the company’s focus was purely on sales with almost no care of after-sales & spare-part support.
+Secondly, the company’s focus was purely on sales with almost no care for after-sales & spare-part support.
 Even those who purchased Adam Revo were unable to find common spares at the dealerships simply because there weren’t any.
 I know someone who’s new Revo got involved in a slight accident which resulted in broken headlamps & damaged front bumper but there were no spares available even at the authorized dealerships.

 Related: The Costly Auto Industry of Pakistan- Destination Unknown (Part 1)